 CRT means Case Report Tabulation, which is a document that needs to submit an NDA for the company CRT's to respective FDA.

-Q14) Explain the contents that contains in the AE dataset and what is their purpose?
+Q14) Explain the contents that contain in the AE dataset and what is their purpose?

 The adverse events that contain the data set are used to summarise the events according to the patient's lists, treatments that our aid to the safety analysis of the specified drug.

-Q15) Explain the contents that included in the lab data?
+Q15) Explain the contents included in the lab data?

 Basically, the lab data set will contain the category of a lab test, standard units, week number and SUBJID, which is mainly used to retrieve the main difference in between the key variables that contain in the drug administration.

 Q16) How to clean and change the values in the data on your own?

 It is recommended to use the PROC UNIVARIATE and the PROC FREQ that are found in the data.